This page is also available in: Italian Portuguese (Portugal)

 “Unexpected”; acrylic on canvas by Aurora Mazzoldi.

-First, thanks for your e-mail.
-I have read it with great pleasure because its content is rich; you address many topics and all deserve to be explored.
-One of them touched me most deeply: that of the “inner judge (inner critic)”– the part of us that stands as the supreme judge of all our actions and choices, and is much harder than a court judge would be.
+First, thank you for your e-mail.
+I have read it with great pleasure because it is rich in content; you raise many issues and all of them deserve to be explored.
+One of them touched me the most: that of the “inner judge (inner critic)” — the part of us that stands as the supreme judge of all our actions and choices and is much harsher than a court judge would be.

 Curiosity is the key to the latter, the “smart” ones; the ones that lead to understanding our inner dynamics.

-When we analyze our patterns, mechanisms and intentions, we can evaluate costs and benefits; and then we can decide an action without judging ourselves too hard.
+When we analyze our patterns, mechanisms and intentions, we can evaluate costs and benefits; and then we can choose an action without judging ourselves too much.
+You don’t have to control everything.

 Iris